Cong leaders pay tributes to Rajiv Gandhi on death anniversary; call him 'great son of India' | Politics

 - India

 Congress president Mallikarjun Kharge and members of the Gandhi family on Sunday paid homage to former prime minister Rajiv Gandhi on his death anniversary.
 Sonia Gandhi, Rahul Gandhi and Priyanka Gandhi Vadra were among a large number of party leaders who paid their tributes at Veer Bhumi, the memorial of Rajiv Gandhi.
 Sharing a video of his father on Twitter, Rahul Gandhi said, ''Papa, you are with me, as an inspiration, in memories, always.''
-Kharge also shared a video on the former prime minister's life on Twitter.
+Kharge, who was among the first ones to pay homage to Rajiv Gandhi at Veer Bhumi, also shared a video on the former prime minister's life on Twitter.

 ''Rajiv Gandhi was a great son of India.
 Through multiple interventions such as lowering of voting age, strengthening Panchayati Raj, Telecom & IT revolution, and sustained peace accords, he transformed India, propelling it in 21st century.
 Our humble homage on his martyrdom day,'' he said in a tweet.